Edakallu Guddada Mele

-Edakallu Guddada Mele is a 1973 Indian Kannada-language film directed by Puttanna Kanagal starring Jayanthi, Aarathi, Ranga, Chandrashekar, and Shivaram.
+Edakallu Guddada Mele is a 1973 Indian Kannada-language film directed by Puttanna Kanagal starring Jayanthi, Aarathi, Ranga, Cudavalli Chandrashekar, and Shivaram.

 Plot

-The film is based on the novel of same name by Bharathi Suta which is an adaptation of the English novel Lady Chatterley's Lover by D. H. Lawrence.[1] deals with the theme of an extramarital affair of a woman whose husband is impotent.
+The film is based on Edakallu Guddada Mele by Bharathi Suta, which is an adaptation of the English novel Lady Chatterley's Lover by D. H. Lawrence.[1]
+It's about the extramarital affair of a woman whose husband is impotent.